 Always remember to keep these tips in mind while training:

-- Don't yell at your dog to be quiet—it just sounds like you're barking along with him.
+- Don't yell at your dog to be quiet—it just sounds like you're barking along with them.

 - Keep your training sessions positive and upbeat.